Agana Sailing Itinerary

 Vinogradišće bay, St. Clement

-Everybody arriving to Croatia wants to visit Hvar town on the same-named island.
+Everybody arriving in Croatia wants to visit Hvar town on the same-named island.
 And rightfully so, as it is known as the “St. Tropez” of Croatia.
 However, getting to the town with a yacht is no easy feat in the high season – the harbor and mooring buoys are always busy.
 That is why we recommend Vinogradišće bay, which can be found on the south side of St. Clement island, the biggest one of Pakleni archipelago that is just across the channel of Hvar town.
-Both Vinogradišće bay and its neighbour on the north side of the island – Palmižana marina, are known as the “IT” places to visit, and main points to be if you’d like to discover Hvar town itself.
+Both Vinogradišće bay and its neighbour on the north side of the island – Palmižana marina, are known as “the” places to visit, and main points to be if you’d like to discover Hvar town itself.
 It is recommended that you get a reservation for a mooring buoy before heading to the bay, as no free anchoring is allowed.
-The bay has a small sandy beach and is filled with high-end restaurants, like Toto’s, Meneghello, and “Laganini” beach club, bringing in numerous crowds guaranteeing a lively evening full of memories.
+The bay has a small sandy beach and is filled with high-end restaurants, like Toto’s, Meneghello, and “Laganini” beach club, bringing in the crowds, guaranteeing a lively evening full of memories.

 Mooring

 Vinogradišće bay is filled with mooring buoys.
-Although they belong to Toto’s restaurant, they are only bookable through thier internet page, and payable for reservations, day and night stays.
+Although they belong to Toto’s restaurant, they are only bookable through their internet page, and payable for reservations, day and night stays.
 Free anchoring isn’t allowed.
 On the north side of the island is the ACI marina Palmižana, and there are more payable buoys on the west side of the archipelago.
 Other mooring buoys that you can see throughout the Pakleni island belong to various restaurants and are free if you dine there.

 Things to do